FWDekker/fo4vr-modlist/README.md

 ### 3.2.2 INI settings you should add<a name="ini-settings-you-should-add"></a> <small><sup>[up ▲](#ini-configuration)</sup></small>
 > [!IMPORTANT]
-> The following changes should go into `fallout4custom.ini`.
+> The following changes should go into `fallout4custom.ini` in MO2.
 > [!IMPORTANT]
 > Make sure each section/variable occurs at most once.